-Guttate psoriasis is a skin condition which gives you light red, slightly scaly marks scattered over almost your whole body.
-It usually happens a few weeks after a throat infection with a particular germ (bacterium) called a group A beta-haemolytic streptococcus.
+Guttate psoriasis is a skin condition which gives you light red, scaly patches scattered over almost your whole body.
+It often happens a few weeks after a throat infection with a particular germ (bacterium) called a group A beta-haemolytic streptococcus.

 What is guttate psoriasis?

 Although it has the name 'psoriasis', guttate psoriasis is almost a completely different condition to the usual psoriasis.
 It is a skin condition that comes on quickly, usually a few weeks after a throat infection.
 Some medications can also cause it.